mwc360/mwc360.github.io/_posts/2022-01-16-Synapse-Optimization-Series-Table-Distributions.md

 QUERY PLAN

 ## Hash Distribution
 The most efficient way to return the query results would be to first alter the distribution of both dbo.OrderLines and dbo.Product tables to be **HASH** distributed on ProductId.
-Hash distributing a table passes the selected column (or multiple column) values through a hashing algorithm which assigns a deterministic distribution to each district value.
+Hash distributing a table passes the selected column (or multiple column) values through a hashing algorithm which assigns a deterministic distribution to each distinct value.
 This would result in the following:

 <table>
 <tr><th style="border-width:0px"></th><th style="border-width:0px"></th></tr>